-In the early days of starting a new business a fixed phone line is not only quite a big expense, but it can also be quite inflexible if you need to move premises as you settle down.
+In the early days of starting a new business, a fixed phone line is not only quite a big expense, but it can also be quite inflexible if you need to move premises as you settle down.
 If you are a freelancer or your business requires you to move around a lot, then just using a mobile number for business makes sense and it shows that you are out there, on the job.
 VOIP-based services are another option.
-They provide very low cost or free internet-based calls, from what appears as a landline number.
+They provide very low-cost or free internet-based calls, from what appears as a landline number.

 If you have clients overseas you can lose a huge amount in currency exchange fees.
 Banks charge a multitude of fees which the World Bank estimates add up to 12% on the average small exchange.
 Money transfer agents like Western Union average 9%.
-We use CurrencyFair, a peer to peer service which charges 0.15% commission and a 3 Euro transfer fee.
+We use CurrencyFair, a peer-to-peer service that charges 0.15% commission and a 3 Euro transfer fee.
 As you are directly exchanging with peers CurrencyFair usually beats the bank exchange rate by around 3% too.

 If you are drowning in work but not quite at a stage where your business is stable enough to take on employees, then you may want to think about outsourcing discrete activities.
 This could cut the cost to your time of doing things that take you away from customers.
-Word of mouth recommendations are a good place to start.
-And for discrete pieces of work, outsourcing platforms like Peopleperhour can be useful.
+Word-of-mouth recommendations are a good place to start.
+And for discrete pieces of work, outsourcing platforms like fiverr can be useful.
 Those platforms enable you to post jobs and get proposals from lots of freelancers very quickly.
-They also integrate good work flow and payment systems.
+They also integrate good workflow and payment systems.

 So there you have it.
 There can’t be many new businesses that wouldn’t be able to make some savings from this list!
 And if you have any that aren’t on the list, please add them in the comments section below.